jamespfennell/transiter/ROADMAP.md

 Roughly in order of priority:

-- More maintainable and scalable integration testing ([#18](https://github.com/jamespfennell/transiter/issues/18)).
+- ~~More maintainable and scalable integration testing~~ ([#18](https://github.com/jamespfennell/transiter/issues/18)).

-- Introduce a Celery cluster and async endpoints.

-- Migrate the "task server" to be a scheduler where tasks are executed on the Celery cluster.
+- ~~Migrate the "task server" to be a scheduler where tasks are executed on the Celery cluster.~~
     (will resolve
     [#27](https://github.com/jamespfennell/transiter/issues/27) and
     [#28](https://github.com/jamespfennell/transiter/issues/28)
     ).

+- New schema installation procedure - remove the more custom Postgres Docker image.

+- Clean up the Docker image structure: use a unique Transiter image for the Python containers and stop using a custom Postgres image.
+    Will require an `install` command.

+- Introduce an alembic DB migrations systems.

 - Introduce a settings DB table ([#22](https://github.com/jamespfennell/transiter/issues/22)).

-- New schema installation procedure - remove the more custom Postgres Docker image.
+- Implement async endpoints using the celery cluster.

 - Refactor the DB tests be to less global and based on pytest fixtures.